toliaqat/xenon-wiki/Dynamic-tracing-with-BTrace.md

 ### Create a histogram of accessed URIs
 A histogram with the number of times each URI has been accessed, printed every 4 seconds.
+As an example this also filters out some operations based on path and referer (requires reflection since BTrace can't access methods/instances directly).

 ```
 package com.vmware.xenon.btrace;